How do you become a better animal trainer?

 The do’s rather than the don’ts.

-I published and discussed one of these habits on my Facebook page – head on over there to check them out and follow the discussions!
+I published and discussed each and every one of these habits on my Facebook page – head on over there to check them out in more detail, and follow the individual discussions!

 Also, which useful habits have you acquired (and there are bound to be many that I’ve overlooked!) that’s helped you become a better animal trainer?
 Please let us know in the comment’s section!